dirkjanfaber/node-red-contrib-eskomsepush/README.md

 The node has been made to work well together with the [@victronenergy/node-red-contrib-victron](https://flows.nodered.org/node/@victronenergy/node-red-contrib-victron) nodes.
 One of the main ones being the
 ESS control node for setting the MinSoc, based on the currently active stage.
-You can find the example flow for this via importing the [victron-minsoc-stage-based.json](examples/victron-minsoc-stage-based.json) example.
+You can find the example flow for this via importing the [victron-minsoc-stage-based.json](examples/victron-minsoc-stage-based.json) file.

 ### Configuration